Topological aspects of periodically driven non-Hermitian Su-Schrieffer-Heeger model: Outlook

 In this paper, the topological aspects of a non-Hermitian generalization of the SSH model periodically driven by an external electromagnetic field are studied.
 A bi-orthonormal conception of the Pancharatnam-Zak geometric phase is constructed for the undriven model in the PBC framework.
 We have found that this geometric phase correctly captures the model's topological phase structure, which comprises trivial and non-trivial insulating phases and an exotic M{\"o}bius metallic phase.
 We also see the zero-energy modes when the model is investigated with OBC.
 We note that implementing an OBC in this model requires care, and when implemented using the large $ N $ limit, consistent results are obtained.
 We further discover that while the metallic phase is a topologically non-trivial phase, it does not support robust zero-energy modes, as displayed by the non-trivial insulating phase.

 Subsequently, the topological phase structure of the driven non-Hermitian SSH model is studied using the Floquet approach.
 It is found that this model also admits trivial and non-trivial insulator phases and the M{\"o}bius metallic phase.
 Interestingly, the driving potential's strength acts as a control parameter guiding the system through the various topological phases.
 We observe that the bi-orthogonal geometric phase corresponding to the Floquet-Bloch states, in this case, acts as a topological index characterizing the different topological phases at high and low-frequency driving.
-Nevertheless, we could not resolve the nature of the topological phases at the intermediate-frequency driving, which might require a further generalization of the bi-orthogonal geometric phase to higher dimensions.
+Nevertheless, we could not resolve the nature of the topological phases at the intermediate-frequency driving.

 The present work unifies and extends the earlier works on Hermitian geometric phases due to Pancharatnam \cite{pancha1956}, Zak \cite{zak1989}, and the results on the non-Hermitian geometric phase of Garrison and Wright \cite{garrison1988} and others \cite{lieu2018}.
 Although several earlier studies define various topological invariants, which can capture and classify the topological phase structure of the driven non-Hermitian model, the bi-orthonormal geometric phase considered here is a straightforward elementary construction accomplishing this task.
 There have been earlier works dealing with topological aspects of driven non-Hermitian lattice models, wherein different kinds of non-Hermiticity and driving mechanisms were employed \cite{delplace2014,song2019,gong2018,torres2015,dalibard2014,kunst2018}.
 We hope that the approach presented here will shed light on topological aspects in such models as well.